DrLex0/quake-frogbots/waypoint/README.md

 ### Switches, Exclusive markers and doors

 There may be situations where you want the bot to focus on exclusively following a specific path.
 For instance, after touching a _switch_ to open a door, the bot has to run from the switch to the door while ignoring any markers not part of this path.
 The bot must also not react to touching any marker on this path towards the door _unless_ when coming from the switch.
 An essential part of making the bot push the switch to open the door, is ensuring that the only path going to the door is a _one-way path_ via the switch.
 If the path from the switch to the door is well-separated from other paths, this is all that is required.
+Making a path through a switch, means the bot must push the switch before moving to the next marker in the path.

 In a map like `dm5` however, this does not suffice because the paths going to and coming from the switch share the same narrow bridge.
 Normal bot behaviour is to re-evaluate paths each time a marker is touched.
 If we would simply create a loop with 2 one-way paths, then when running towards the switch and touching a marker on the return path, the only allowed path is back and vice versa.
 In other words, the bot would keep yo-yoing between markers from both paths, and go nowhere.
 Also, if the door is already open, we don't want the bot to make the detour via the switch.